 Here’s a quick look at the most popular kayak trails, including links to comprehensive Florida Rambler stories, which include information on renting kayaks.

 Everglades kayak trails between Homestead and Flamingo

 Nine Mile Pond: Serene and lovely, a wide shallow marsh spiked with mangrove islands, sawgrass and the occasional tree island.
-At 5.2 miles, this kayak trail is a good trip for beginners and you can rent canoes from the park or an outfitter.
-Notable crocodile has taken up residence here.
+A notable crocodile has taken up residence here.
+At 5.2 miles, this kayak trail is a good trip for beginners and it has the advantage of being one of the few trails where you can rent kayaks or canoes from the Flamingo marina.

 Coot Bay and Mud Lake Kayak Trail: Some pretty mangrove tunnels but the open lakes can be windy and be a little monotonous.

 Hell’s Bay Canoe Trail: Famously: “Hell to get into and Hell to get out of.”
 Through mangrove creeks and ponds.
 An out-and-back trail that can be as long as 10 miles round-trip, or you can turn around earlier.
 The trail through twisting mangroves is marked by polls.
-There are camping options (on platforms) along this route; permits are required.
+There are camping options (on platforms) along this route; permits are required for camping.

 Park brochure covers trails listed above.